Salable/Salable-Web-Components/README.md

 # Salable Component Library

-The Salable Component Library is a robust and versatile collection of web components designed to enhance the functionality and visual appeal of Salable dashboards.
-This library includes a range of components such as pricing tables, invoice lists, checkouts, and payment methods, each meticulously crafted to integrate seamlessly into a variety of web applications.
-Built using StencilJS and optimized for React, these components offer a blend of performance, customization, and ease of use, making them an ideal choice for developers looking to create intuitive and interactive user interfaces for financial and e-commerce platforms.
+The Salable Component Library is a versatile collection of web components for all your billing and checkout needs.
+It contains various components such as pricing tables, invoice lists, checkouts, and payment methods and will integrate seamlessly into your web application.

+Built using StencilJS and optimised for React, these Web Components offer a blend of performance, customisation, and ease of use.
+They make them ideal for developers looking to create intuitive and interactive user interfaces for SaaS products.

 ## Installation Instructions

 ---

-To integrate the Salable Component Library into your project, you can install the packages directly from npm.
+You can install the packages directly from npm to integrate the Salable Component Library into your project.
 Ensure you have Node.js installed on your system, and then run the following commands in your project directory:

 For Stencil components:
 ```bash